-KMP are persons identified as having authority and responsibility for planning, directing and controlling the activities of Arena REIT.
+KMP are persons identified as having authority and responsibility for planning, directing and controlling the activities of Arena.
 There has been no change in KMP since the end of the reporting period.

-Position FY16 KMP FY15 KMP Non-Executive Directors David Ross Non-Executive Chairman Chair - Remuneration & Nomination Committee Member - Audit Committee Yes Yes Simon Parsons Non-Executive Director Member - Remuneration & Nomination Committee Member - Audit Committee Yes Yes Dennis Wildenburg Non-Executive Director Chair - Audit Committee Member - Remuneration & Nomination Committee Yes Yes Executive KMP Bryce Mitchelson Managing Director Yes Yes Gareth Winter Executive Director & Chief Financial Officer Yes Yes Robert de Vos (from 12 December 2014) Head of Property Yes Yes
+Non-Executive Directors Position FY17 KMP Yes David Ross Non-Executive Chairman Chair - Remuneration & Nomination Committee Member - Audit Committee Yes Simon Parsons Yes Yes Dennis Wildenburg Non-Executive Director Chair - Audit Committee Member - Remuneration & Nomination Committee Yes Yes Executive KMP Position FY17 KMP FY16 KMP Bryce Mitchelson Managing Director Yes Yes Gareth Winter Executive Director & Chief Financial Officer Yes Yes Robert de Vos Yes Yes

-1.3 Remuneration Policy
+1.3 Remuneration Framework

-The Directors of Arena REIT have adopted a remuneration policy that recognises the need to attract, motivate and retain employees to deliver sustainable and superior business performance.
+The directors of Arena have adopted a remuneration framework that recognises the need to attract, motivate and retain employees to deliver sustainable and superior business performance.
 The remuneration policy is underpinned by the following principles:

-- Remuneration is externally competitive in terms of quantum, mix and design to support the attraction and retention of employees and takes into account the relative size and nature of the Arena REIT business, its ability to pay and the role and experience of employees; - The remuneration framework supports the delivery of Arena REIT's business strategy; - Remuneration is made up of fixed and variable reward; - Variable reward will be used to recognise performance in both the short term and longer term and will depend on performance against key targets and objectives.
+- Remuneration is externally competitive in terms of quantum, mix and design to support the attraction and retention of employees and takes into account the relative size and nature of the Arena business, its ability to pay and the role and experience of employees; - The remuneration framework supports the delivery of Arena's business strategy; - Remuneration is made up of fixed and variable reward; - Variable reward will be used to recognise performance in both the short term and longer term and will depend on performance against key targets and objectives.